camaraproject/Governance/documentation/API-Onboarding-and-Lifecycle.md

 - **TSC involvement** is required before any archival:
   - **Phase A–B:** TSC is informed and may confirm archival.
   - **Phase C–D:** TSC must formally approve archival.
-- Reactivation is always possible through a **new API Proposal referencing the archived asset**.
+- Reactivation is always possible through a **new API issue referencing the archived asset**.

 ### Archival Criteria per Phase